-…or not!
-I haven’t heard and seen anything that has so much to do with 3D audio in a long time and yet is so far away from it.
-That’s why I wanted to introduce 8D Audio, 8D Music Technology, or whatever it’s called on the Internet, and show you how such a questionable and unique listening experience best 8d audio is made in a tutorial.
+…or not?
+Ok, I haven’t heard and seen anything that has so much to do with 3D audio.
+Still, it is so far away from immersive audio.
+That’s why I wanted to introduce 8D Audio, 8D Music Technology, or whatever it’s called on the Internet.
+Furthermore, I’ll show you how such a questionable and unique listening experience best 8d audio is made in a tutorial.

 But one thing at a time.
-To put it briefly into words, what the whole thing is: Someone came up with the idea of taking commercial music and using a spatializer effect to let it “circle around his head”.
+To put it briefly into words, what the whole thing is: Someone came up with the idea of taking commercial music and using a spatialization effect to let it “circle around his head”.
 Then an appealing music visualization is added and uploaded to YouTube as a video.
 I’ll show you exactly how to do that in a video later.
-The joke is, the effect only works through headphones, so from a technical point of view, the 8D audio can be called binaural stereo.
-In other words, from a professional perspective, it be put in the same category as "Bass Boosted Version", where music is simply added to the effects with questionable results

-What fascinates me so much about it is the reaction of the users, because such videos have millions of clicks, like for example
+What fascinates me so much about it is the reaction of the users, because such videos of popular songs have millions of clicks on Youtube.
+Like the 8D Tunes channel: